Psychology 360 (Fall, 2007): Unit I

 (Note: The following is a guide to what you should know.
 Terms or names that appear in several units are sometimes mentioned just on first appearance.
 To help you locate items, these are presented in roughly the order in which they were talked about in class/text.
 In all cases, I've listed the people or phenomena from class notes first.
 Identifications on the test will ALWAYS be from this list.
-Note that items in RED will be on Test 2!!!)
+Also, ignore any terms that have lines through them; and additional terms from the 9th Edition -- though some of these may have been in the earlier edition -- are presented in red font, for those of you relying on the earlier edition...)

 Names you should be familiar with: